wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/3-exercise-mail-basics.md

     ```

     > [!NOTE]
-    > When you run the `yo office` command, you may receive prompts about the data collection policies of Yeoman and the Office Add-in CLI tools.
+    > When you run the **yo office** command, you may receive prompts about the data collection policies of Yeoman and the Office Add-in CLI tools.
 Use the information that's provided to respond to the prompts as you see fit.

-    When prompted, provide the following information to create your add-in project.
+    When prompted, provide the following information to create your add-in project:
-    - **Choose a project type** - `Office Add-in Task Pane project`
+    - **Choose a project type** - Office Add-in Task Pane project
-    - **Choose a script type** - `JavaScript`
+    - **Choose a script type** - JavaScript
-    - **What do you want to name your add-in?** - `Git the gist`
+    - **What do you want to name your add-in?** - Git the gist
-    - **Which Office client application would you like to support?** - `Outlook`
+    - **Which Office client application would you like to support?** - Outlook

     ![Screenshot of the prompts and answers for the Yeoman generator.](../media/03-yeoman-prompts-2.png)